 When hiking the Inca Trail, you must go with a licensed guide, porters and cook.
 Our chef is trained at a professional culinary.
 The dishes he create in a tent on the mountainside is absolutely incredible.

-Each meal, breakfast included, consists of several dishes.
+Each food on the Inca Trail, including breakfast, consists of several courses.
 Lunch and dinner usually start with a soup to warm, a few rounds of entrees including fish, steak, chicken and pasta, some additional sides, and dessert.
 All of that hiking work up an appetite.

 Lunch: